 Get help for opioid-use disorder

 You can get help for opioid-use disorder.
-Contact the Opioid Treatment Services Clinic.
-You do not need a referral, but phone to make an appointment.
+Contact Opioid Treatment Services.
+You do not need a referral.
+Phone 867-668-2552 to make an appointment.

-In person: 210 Elliott Street in Whitehorse.
-Our clinic is open Monday to Wednesday from 9 a.m. to 4 p.m.
+Treatment services are located at 210 Elliott Street in Whitehorse along with the Referred Care Clinic.
+The clinic is open Monday to Wednesday from 9 a.m. to 4 p.m.

 If you are somone you know is struggling with addictions in Whitehorse call 867-456-3838 and in communities call 1-866-456-3838.